The Mixer allows you to change instrument sounds and adjust the volume and panning for each staff.

-The Sound drop-down menu lists every instrument supported by your current SoundFont.
-If you have multiple SoundFonts loaded in the Synthesizer, all the patches from all the SoundFonts will appear in a single long list—all the sounds available from the second SoundFont appearing after all the sounds from the first SoundFont, and so on.
+The "Sound" drop-down menu lists every instrument supported by your current SoundFont.
+If you have multiple SoundFonts loaded in the Synthesizer, all the patches from all the SoundFonts (and/or SFZ files) will appear in a single long list—in the order previously set in the Synthesizer.

 Mid-staff sound change (pizz., con sordino, etc.)

 The following instructions use pizzicato strings as an example, but the same principle can be applied to any other instrument staff that allows sound changes.

-- Type Pizz.
-At this point, this text is a visual reference only and not applied during playback
+- Type "pizz."
+This text is for visual reference only and does not affect playback;

-- Right-click on the staff text and select Staff Text Properties...
+- Right-click on the applied staff text and select Staff Text Properties…;